-As most of you know, my family and I returned home this past weekend after two months on the road—we drove all up the east and west coasts, immersing ourselves in the myriad cuisines, subtle cultural differences, varied landscapes, and sometimes comical accents and word choices.
-There is no one way to live in America, and it was a joy to experience.
+My family and I have spent a lot of time traveling—not just around the world, but throughout the U.S., too.
+We’ve driven up and down the east and west coasts, immersing ourselves in the myriad cuisines, subtle cultural differences, varied landscapes, and sometimes comical accents and word choices.
+There is no one way to live in America, and it’s a joy to experience.

 And what’s more—buying and living local supports our unique cultures.
 What’s New Orleans without sugar-shocked beignets?
 How would San Diego be San Diego without hole-in-the-wall surf shops?
 What’s fun about an Austin devoid of live indie music, Torchy’s Tacos, and a thousand other food trailers?

-So as you start this week—even if the bulk of your days involve buying groceries, going to work, changing diapers, cooking dinner, cleaning out the garage, taking kids to karate, or grabbing coffee with a friend—you can do so much through your everyday actions by going local, even just a little bit.
+Even if the bulk of your days involve buying groceries, going to work, changing diapers, cooking dinner, cleaning out the garage, taking kids to karate, or grabbing coffee with a friend—you can do so much through your everyday actions by going local, even just a bit.

 Keep your local culture and climate alive with your dollars and your presence.
 I love all the unique pockets of people around the world—would be a shame to see them fade away.